bradsheppard/ProjectEuler-345-MatrixSum/README.md

 A speed up that I implemented involves pruning the search tree at each point by checking if it's possible that the running sum can exceed the maximum sum found so far.
-This greatly increases the time required to find the matrix sum.
+This greatly reduces the time required to find the matrix sum.

 Usage
 -----